stashed/stash/docs/concepts/crds/restoresession.md

 - **targetHosts :** `targetHosts` field contains a list of host names which are subject to this rule.
 If `targetHosts` field is empty, this rule applies to all hosts for which there is no specific rule.
 In the sample `RestoreSession` given above, the first rule applies to only `host-3` and `host-4` and the second rule is applicable to all hosts.
 - **sourceHost :** `sourceHost` specifies the name of host whose backed up data will be restored by this rule.
 In the sample `RestoreSession`, the first rule specify that backed up data of `host-0` (i.e. `pod-0` of old StatefulSet) will be restored into `host-3` and `host-4` (i.e. `pod-3` and `pod-4` of new StatefulSet).
 If you keep `sourceHost` field empty as the second rule of the above example, data from a similar backup host will be restored on the respective restore host.
 That means, backed up data of `host-0` will be restored into `host-0`, backed up data of `host-1` will be restored into `host-1` and so on.
 - **paths :** `paths` specifies a list of directories that will be restored into the hosts who are subject to this rule.
 - **snapshots :** `snapshots` specifies the list of snapshots that will be restored into the hosts who are subject to this rule.

-  >Note that, if you specify `snapshots` section, you don't have to specify `paths` section because each snapshot contains backup data of only one directory.
-Thus, if you specify both `paths` and `snapshots` and if a path does not exist in the specified snapshot then restore process will fail.

-When the restore process runs in a host, it starts matching rules from the beginning.
-When a rule is matched, it immediately takes backup according to that rule and completes it's backup process.
-No further rules are checked.
-So, if your rule section has multiple matching rules for a host, only the first matching rule will be applied to restore for this host.
+If you don't specify snapshot field, latest snasphot of the directories specified in `paths` section will be restored.

+Restore rules comply with the following conditions:

+- There could be at most one rule with empty `targetHosts` field.
+- No two rules with non-emtpy `targetHosts` can't be matched for a single host.
+- Stash backup only one directory in a single snapshot.
+So, if you specify `snapshots` field in a rule, you can't specify `paths` field as it may cause restore failure if a directory wasn't backed up in a snapshot specified in the `snapshots` field.
-> If no rule matches for a host, no data will be restored on that host.
+- If no rule matches for a host, no data will be restored on that host.
+- The order of the rules does not have any effect on the restore process.

 #### spec.runtimeSettings